• Welcome

 Anyway, this year we're running behind schedule and haven't chosen one yet.
 It's mostly because I only suggested one motto - this one - and it's the only word or motto Max has ever nixed.

 This "motto" is kind of tongue-in-cheek, though, because I actually really enjoy cleaning.
-Also, I believe that cleaning and caring for our things - whether homes, cars, antique grandfather clocks, Hot Wheel collections, whatever our "things" are - helps to forge a connection and create a respect, a relationship, a respect, and an appreciation for our things.
+Also, I believe that cleaning and caring for our things - whether homes, cars, antique grandfather clocks, Hot Wheel collections, whatever our "things" are - helps to forge a connection and create a respect, a relationship, an appreciation, and even a love for our things.

 Still, though, there are only so many hours in the day and prioritizing is vital to accomplishing anything at all.
 For those of us who like to do things ourselves, though, knowing who and when to ask for help is really daunting.